DaisyRatto/DaisyRatto/README.md

 -->

 I'm currently learning Python and Javascript programming language and looking for learning even more in here and with others experiences. 😄

+Take a look at some of my tests and projects.